Tessag23/Mood-Log/README.md

-# Mood-Log
+# Portfolio

-A website that helps you to keep tack of your emotions.
+A website to get to know me better.
+Developed using HTML, CSS and JS.